nordic-institute/X-Road/doc/terms_x-road_docs.md

 **Member code** – identifier, that uniquely identifies an X-Road member within its member class.
 The member code remains unchanged during the entire lifetime of the member.

 **Member identifier** – identifier, that uniquely identifies a member in the X-Road Network.
-Member identifier consists of X-Road instance identifier, member class and member code.
+Member identifier consists of X-Road instance identifier, member class, and member code.

 **Security server code** – identifier, that uniquely identifies the security server in all of the security servers of the security server owner.